Delaware Court Records

 1. Mandatory Expungement

 Del.
 Code tit.
 10, § 1017 defined records that must be expunged as records created when a juvenile was charged with violation of county codes, ordinances, or charged with several misdemeanors, but the juvenile was not found to be adjudicated delinquent.
 Moreover, suppose the charges were as severe as a felony or any other criminal charges.
 In that case, an expungement of record must be granted once the juvenile is not found to be adjudicated, delinquent.
-Suppose the juvenile has no previous case or any other adjudications of delinquency, pending charges, and a year has passed since the case was terminated in favor of the juvenile.
-In that case, a juvenile qualifies for Mandatory Expungement.
+If a juvenile has no prior cases or delinquency adjudications, pending charges, and at least a year has passed since their case was resolved in their favor, they generally qualify for Mandatory Expungement.

 2. Discretional Expungement

 Del.
 Code tit.
-10, § 1018 defined discretional expungement of records as such records that must be served to the Attorney General, who may decide to file an objection within 30 days.
-For records under this category to be expunged;
+10, § 1018 defines discretional expungement of records as such records that must be served to the Attorney General, who may decide to file an objection within 30 days.
+For records under this category to be expunged, certain criteria typically must be met:

 - The state must determine that keeping the records of arrest and prosecution implies injustice and unfairness to the juvenile.